Should I Get an MBA-Psychology Dual Degree?

 Graduate programs often require applicants to have at least a 2.5 undergraduate GPA.
 This may also apply to any previous graduate coursework.
 Applicants may need to take the GMAT or GRE to apply to their program.

-The ROI of a Psychology/MBA Dual Degree Program
+The ROI of an MBA/psychology Dual Degree

+The projected median starting salary for MBA graduates is $120,000, said a 2024 GMAC survey.
 The ROI, or return on investment, of an MBA/psychology degree involves determining if the overall payoff of the degree exceeds the cost.
 Alongside expenses like tuition, books, and fees, earning an MBA/psychology dual degree requires time and energy.

 Students may also lose income if they need to take time away from work to earn a dual degree.
 Some programs assist with tuition in exchange for work as a teaching assistant.